surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

 = 2.6.1 - September 12th, 2023 =
-* Hotfix: Compatibility with Elementor 3.6+
+* Fix: Compatibility with Elementor 3.6+

 = 2.6.0 - September 11th, 2023 =
 * New: Subscription metrics on merchant dashboard.